Pupil Premium at Banks Road Primary School

 Pupil Premium funding at Banks Road Primary School

-This money will be spent to support and enhance the education of those eligible for Pupil Premium, deciding how best to allocate the money to ensure pupils are supported effectively.
+This money will be spent to support and enhance the education of those eligible for Pupil Premium, deciding how best to allocate the money to ensure all eligible pupils are supported effectively to achieve personal success.

 We use a targeted approach to allocate and maximise the impact of our Pupil Premium funding allocation: